-Divisor Latches (DLL, DLH)
+Divsor Latched (DLL, DLH)

-The divisor lathes are two 8-bit registers which store the 16-bit divisor for generation of the baud clock in the baud rate generator.
-DLH stores the most significant part of the divisor.
+These are two 8-bit registers which store the 16-bit divisor for generation of the baud clock in the baud rate generator.
+DLH, stores the most significant part of the divisor.
 DLL stores the least significant part of the division.